Partition Action Q&A Series

 • Tenant complications: A tenant may claim rights based on what was represented in the lease.
 Even if the lease does not bind all owners, removing or limiting a tenant’s occupancy can still require careful handling to avoid wrongful eviction claims or escalation.

 • Executor “hat” vs. co-owner “hat”: A person can be both executor and heir/co-owner, but the authority is not the same in both roles.
-Confusing which role was used to sign (and whether the estate still had control) is a common source of mistakes.
+Confusing which role was used to sign (and whether the estate still had possession, custody, and control authority over the property) is a common source of mistakes.

 • Partition strategy: Filing a partition action without first understanding the lease terms and possession facts can create avoidable delays.
 The lease may affect marketing, access, and how rents and expenses are accounted for among co-owners.